Perturbatio/jump-marks/README.md

 ```
 and re-source (type `source ~/.bash_profile`) or logout and back into your terminal

+## OSX/MacOS users
+There's an `osx_marks` function in the file you'll need to uncommment that and comment out the marks function
+then rename the `osx_marks` function to `marks`

 ## Usage
 cd to a dir and type `mark <alias>` to mark the directory using the given alias
 type `marks` to list your existing marks